Real-Time Processing With FPGAs: A Strategic Advantage in Defense

 Imaging systems in the defense space operate under conditions that are drastically different from those on the factory floor.
 In these applications, imaging and vision systems directly drive action, so latency and jitter can compromise mission success and safety.
 Putting the processing as close to the camera as possible minimizes the distance data must travel and eliminates unnecessary buffering.
 FPGA-based solutions deliver the in-camera processing and ultra-fast response times that CPUs and GPUs alone cannot — in a more compact and lower-power solution.

-Companies or integrators may default to CPU-GPU architectures for high-speed or high-data-rate applications for several reasons, including the fact that FPGA development requires difficult VHDL programming.
-At Concurrent EDA, we specialize in this programming.
+FPGA development requires specialized tools for translating algorithms into difficult Verilog/VHDL programming.
+Fortunately, at Concurrent EDA, we specialize in this programming.
 We can integrate your high-speed imaging, FPGAs, and high-performance ISP tasks to ensure you are getting accurate, consistent, and stable data in microseconds — not milliseconds.
 If designing your system for real-time feedback in the defense industry is a requirement, Concurrent EDA is uniquely positioned to help you succeed.
-Contact us today and learn how we can enable your technologies of today and tomorrow.

 Contact Us